justin2004/weblog/DRAFTS/fused_edges/README.md

 ```

 (3)

 I don't have much to say about this.
 I can put a billion triples in a triplestore on my laptop and query durations will probably be acceptable.
 If I put 100 billion triples on my laptop query durations might not be acceptable.
 Still I think I would rather consider partitioning the data and using SPARQL query federation rather than fusing edges together to reduce resource requirements.
 I say that because I reach for semantic web technologies when I think serendipity (link to Ora) would be valuable.

 Fused edges and serendipity don't go together.
-Fused edges are about the use cases you know about.
+Fused edges are about the use cases you know about and the data you currently have.
-Graphs with thoughtful points of articulation are about the use cases you know about and those you discover tomorrow.
+Graphs with thoughtful points of articulation are about the use cases you know about, those you discover tomorrow, and about potential data.
+Points of articulation in a graph suggest enrichment opportunities and new questions.

 ## Schema.org